Trex96/nextjs_template/implement-proper.md

 - [ ] Zero TypeScript errors
 - [ ] Zero ESLint warnings
 - [ ] All animations work identically to the original
+- [ ] All assets correctly referenced and placed in /public
+- [ ] No broken image paths or missing asset references
 - [ ] Fully responsive (mobile → tablet → desktop)
 - [ ] No hydration errors (SSR-safe)
 - [ ] All images use <Image /> with required props